-3.2 Wildlife Corridors
+3.1.2 Wildlife Corridors

 Vegetation communities along watercourses and drainage features not only function as habitat for particular fauna but also as a movement corridor.
-According to the Vegetation Management Watercourse and Drainage Feature Mapping for the area, the proposed tracks will intersect three regulated vegetation (intersecting a watercourse) corridors which may be used as habitat and movement corridors for fauna.
-In addition, there will be two relatively small crossings of sub-dominant 'of concern' vegetation corridors involving two 'of concern' REs.
+According to the Vegetation Management Watercourse and Drainage Feature Mapping for the area, the proposed tracks will not intersect any corridors of regulated vegetation.
+The proposed activities are situated in an area of minimal wildlife corridors due to poor connectivity in the area with other REs.